Rental Housing Standards

 Rented accommodation must have an Energy Performance Certificate (EPC), the national minimum rating will be E.

-There is help available if you are renting a property below the standard so please contact us at email@example.com
+There is help available and we are keen to work with landlords, if you are renting a property below the standard please contact us at firstname.lastname@example.org

 When appropriate the Council will take enforcement action requiring repairs/improvement to be done.
 This will be in the form of legal notices and there may be a charge for this.